FEMA deny Don Jr false rumor it changed nuclear threat guidance in response to Russia

 The Federal Emergency Management Agency told The Independent that no changes were made to the “nuclear explosion” guidelines on Ready.gov website in response to Vladimir Putin’s atomic escalation.

-But while not in response to Putin’s recent threats, social distancing and masking measures are indeed official guidelines added under the Biden administration in 2020.
+But while not in response to Mr Putin’s recent threats, social distancing and masking measures are indeed official guidelines added under the Biden administration in 2020.

 “It is not true that the Covid social distancing language was updated in response to the situation with Russia-Ukraine,” FEMA spokeswoman Jaclyn Rothenberg said.